Mallows and allies

 This genus contains about 13 species, widely distributed in tropical and subtropical areas.

-The generic name is derived from the Greek thespios (‘holy’ or ‘endowed with taboo’).
+The generic name is derived from Ancient Greek thespios (‘holy’ or ‘endowed with taboo’).
 Swedish naturalist Daniel Carlsson Solander (1733-1782) participated in Captain James Cook’s first great voyage on board the Endeavor (1768-1771).
 On Tahiti, he encountered Thespesia populnea (below), which was endowed with taboo by the locals.

 Thespesia populnea